Skip to content

 Learning through participation and social interaction

 While the COPs were structured around two thematic domains - ‘Complex Needs’ and ‘Workforce’ - care-experienced members found these boundaries somewhat artificial.
-This suggests that although the domains reflected practitioner concerns, what sustained the COPs was the social space they created for enriched, less formal learning (Pyrko et al., 2017).
+This suggests that although the domains reflected practitioner concerns, what sustained the CoPs was the social space they created for enriched, less formal learning (Pyrko, Dörfler and Eden, 2017).
 For practitioners and researchers, the distinction between the two COPs was meaningful, reflecting familiar categorisation of need, client groups and professional issues.
 In contrast, care experienced members did not experience this divide as clearly, arguably because the workforce engages holistically with individuals who have social care needs, making these issues inherently interconnected.

 Explicitly evidencing learning proved challenging due to its tacit and contextual nature, yet participants described how they applied and disseminated knowledge informally within their workplaces, families, and wider networks.
 This resonates with Reed et al.’s (2010) argument that to be considered social learning, a process must: demonstrate that a change in understanding has taken place in the individuals involved; demonstrate that this change goes beyond the individual and becomes situated within wider social units or communities of practice; and occur through social interactions and processes between actors within a social network.
 We found evidence of all three aspects, particularly in participants’ reflections on challenging assumptions, sharing insights, and building networks.